giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [What's S3](https://aws.amazon.com/s3/)

-* Object-based storage: you can save only object, you can't, for example, install an OS (In this case you need block-based storage).
+* Object-based storage: you can save only object, you can't, for example, install an OS or DB (In this case you need block-based storage).
 * Files can save from 0 Bytes to 5 TB.
 * No storage Limits.
 * Files are stored in Buckets (a folder in a cloud).
 * S3 is a universal namespace, the name must be unique globally.
 So you **cannot** have the same name as someone else.
 * Sample of an S3 URL: ```https://s3-eu-west-1.amazonaws.com/yourbucket```.
 * When you upload an object in S3 you get an HTTP 200 OK code back.
+* You can turn on MFA Delete.

 ### Data Consistency for S3

-* It's consistent in reads after a write on new objects.
+* It's consistent in reads after a write (PUT) on new objects.
-* It's eventually consistent for overwriting and deletes (this means it can take some time to propagate)
+* It's eventually consistent for overwriting (PUT) and DELETEs (this means it can take some time to propagate).
-* S3 is spread across multiple AZ's
+* S3 is spread across multiple AZ's.

 ### Components